sgoedecke/farmers-market-cpp/README.md

 * Turn structs into classes with header files - make code more idiomatic
 * Add the ability to plant crops
 * Add a day/night cycle
-* Add multiple tools: watering/harvesting/clearing land
+* Add an inventory with multiple tools: watering/harvesting/clearing land
+* Add text popups to explain stuff